Access your Pro+ Content below.

-This article is part of the March 2009, Vol. 8 issue of High availability and virtualization
+This article is part of the Virtual Data Center issue of March 2009, Vol. 8

 High-availability solutions ensure uptime and help avoid infrastructure problems.
 But without virtualization, their hardware and software requirements can be quite pricey.